base64encrypted/php_base64encrypted/README.md

 <br><br>

- To check the integrity of the encrypted data, add true to the sixth parameter.
+ To check the integrity of the encrypted data, add true to the fifth parameter.

 ## Example: